coreybigboi/coreybigboi/README.md

 ### Hello there! 👋
-I'm currently in my third and final year of study at the University of Tasmania
+I'm a recent grad from the University of Tasmania and currently working for the Department of Health and Aged Care.

 🎓 Bachelor of ICT Majoring in Software Development